CambridgeNuclear/SCONE/docs/User Manual.rst

 * cone: cone aligned with x, y or z axis, and truncated arbitrarily on both sides.
   The input type has to be ``xCone``, ``yCone`` or ``zCone``.
-The gradient of the cone is determined by the sign of ``hMin`` and ``hMax``.
+The gradient of the cone is determined by the sign of ``hMin`` and ``hMax``. ``hMin`` and ``hMax`` must have the same sign, i.e., there can only be a single cone, not a double cone reflected about the vertex.

   - vertex: (x y z) vector with the vertex absolute coordinates. [cm]
-  - angle: cone openining angle, i.e., the angle between the axis and the cone surface. [degrees]
+  - angle: cone openining angle, i.e., the angle between the axis and the cone surface.
+Must be positive and between 0-90. [degrees]
-  - hMin: coordinate along the cone axis corresponding to the position of the cone lower basis with respect to the vertex.
-It could be positive or negative. [cm]
+  - hMin: the relative position of the lower truncated surface of the cone.
+    The absolute position is given by hMin + the component of the vertex along the cone axis.
+    Can be positive or negative but must be less than hMax and have the same sign. [cm]
-  - hMax: coordinate along the cone axis corresponding to the position of the cone upper basis with respect to the vertex.
-It could be positive or negative.
+  - hMax: the relative position of the upper truncated surface of the cone.
-    Must be of the same sign as hMin, and always larger. [cm]
+    The absolute position is given by hMax + the component of the vertex along the cone axis.
+    Can be positive or negative but must be greater than hMin and have the same sign. [cm]

 Example: ::